-Certified seed of agricultural species, except seed potatoes, will be traded under OECD rules.
+Certified seed of agricultural species, except seed potatoes, will be traded under OECD (Organisation for Economic Co-operation and Development) rules.
 This means that all certified seed will need to be accompanied by an International Seed Testing Association (ISTA) orange international certificate.

 Seed potatoes: third-country equivalence

-The UK and EU need to agree a bespoke arrangement on the conditions of trade to the EU.
+The UK and EU have not agreed the conditions of trade to the EU.

 Fruit and vegetable propagating material: third-country equivalence